DannyMang/supersonic/supersonic/quantize/README.md

-to-do 7/24
+to-do 7/26

-review
-entirety of nf4, specifically dequantization + draw it out to make sure it makes sense

-get started on QLoRA
+QLoRA impl, figure out what I am missing in the quantization part, see how I could get started on training